romerorsp/tsrd/README.md

 ## Based sprint-boot 1.5.x - Instrument Price:

 #### The application shows:
-* The use of spring boot
+* The use of spring-boot;
-* The use of spring data
+* The use of spring-data;
-* the use of spring integration
+* The use of spring-integration;
-* Data ETL in a moderate scenario
+* Data ETL in a moderate scenario;
-* JUnit test cases
+* JUnit test cases;
-* Embedded launch of Spring-Boot
+* Embedded launch of a spring-boot application;

 #### TODO:
-* Separate the Producer from the Consumer and add a Broker (such as RabbitMQ or Kafka) to improve scalability
+* Separate the Producer from the Consumer and add a Broker (such as RabbitMQ or Kafka) to improve scalability;
-* Add event driven sysout to avoid repeated prints on the log
+* Add event driven sysout to avoid repeated prints on the log;
-* Docker support
+* Docker support.

 ## Getting Started